-- (67) Annual leave loading means a loading of 17.5% of 4 weeks' salary with a maximum payment equal to the Statistician's average weekly earnings of all males (Australia) for the September quarter preceding the date of accrual.
-Staff members commencing employment after 1 January or ceasing employment prior to 31 December in any year will be paid the above entitlement on a pro rata basis. - (68) Enterprise Agreements means the University of New England Academic Staff and ELC Teaching Staff Collective Agreement 2014-2017, the University of New England Professional Staff Collective Agreement 2014-2017, each as extended or varied from time to time, and is taken to include any agreement that replaces or varies one or more of these documents. - (69) Essential work activities includes University exams, graduation, Intensive Schools, orientation week, open and career days (including information weekend) and such other occasions or categories as may be determined by the Joint Consultative Committee, as determined by the relevant Enterprise Agreement. - (70) Market Loading Allowance includes market-based salary allowance; recruitment allowance and retention allowance. - (71) Market Loading Panel is convened by the Director, Human Resource Services, or delegate, and comprised the Pro Vice-Chancellor (Academic) or Pro Vice-Chancellor (Research); and two members of the Senior Executive. - (72) Ordinary hours of work mean seven (7) hours per day with the span of hours for the position, pro rata in the case of part-time staff members. - (73) Ordinary span of hours means the span of time over which a staff member may be required to work ordinary hours. - (74) Senior Executive means the Vice-Chancellor and his/her direct reports, excluding support staff. - (75) Shift worker means a person who is required to regularly perform duties on a continuous rotating shift over a 24 nour day seven (7) day week.
+- (68) Annual leave loading means a loading of 17.5% of 4 weeks' salary with a maximum payment equal to the Statistician's average weekly earnings of all males (Australia) for the September quarter preceding the date of accrual.
+Staff members commencing employment after 1 January or ceasing employment prior to 31 December in any year will be paid the above entitlement on a pro rata basis. - (69) Enterprise Agreements means the UNE Academic and English Language Teaching Staff Enterprise Agreement 2020-2022, the UNE Professional Staff Enterprise Agreement 2019-2022, each as extended or varied from time to time, and is taken to include any agreement that replaces or varies one or more of these documents. - (70) Essential work activities includes University exams, graduation, Intensive Schools, orientation week, open and career days (including information weekend) and such other occasions or categories as may be determined by the Joint Consultative Committee, as determined by the relevant Enterprise Agreement. - (71) Market Loading Allowance includes market-based salary allowance; recruitment allowance and retention allowance. - (72) Market Loading Panel is convened by the Director People and Culture, or delegate, and comprised the Pro Vice-Chancellor (Academic Innovation) or Deputy Vice-Chancellor Research; and two members of the Senior Executive. - (73) Ordinary hours of work mean seven (7) hours per day with the span of hours for the position, pro rata in the case of part-time staff members.

+(74) Ordinary span of hours means the span of time over which a staff member may be required to work ordinary hours.
+(75) Shift worker means a person who is required to regularly perform duties on a continuous rotating shift over a 24 hour day seven (7) day week.